akoken/rust-web-api/README.md

    cargo r -r
    ```
 ## Running the Project in Docker
 This project optimizes the final Docker image size by utilizing Ubuntu Chiselled as the base image.
 Therefore, it's essential to build this base Docker image initially before running the application.

+> Note that building the base image is a one-time operation.

 **Building the base image:**
  ```shell